arigo-b2/Project/README.md

 ### 🛰️ Credits
 Developed as part of an independent project to explore AI for planetary defense.
-Data provided by NASA's Near-Earth Object Program.
+Data provided by NASA's Near-Earth Object API.